A large-scale, real-life experiment

 be influencing the U.S. ozone trends that have occurred over

 the years.
-Note the lower trending rate in the fourth highest
+Note that a lower trending rate exists in the fourth

-daily 8-hour ozone concentrations nationwide in the shorter trending
+highest daily 8-hour ozone concentrations nationwide when compared

-period compared to the longer trending period.
-For example, on
+to a longer trending period.
+For example, on EPA's website (https://www.epa.gov/air-trends/ozone-trends),

 the Agency in May 2024 summarized trends for the ozone periods